It is said that you can’t achieve what you don’t plan, so planning is important! But what are SMART goals?

 - I’ll email you a choice of appointments then you’ll book the time that suits you best.

-- I’ll send you confirmation of your appointment with an invoice for the call which you pay by credit card on the secure web page or via an e-transfer sent to the email address on the form.
+- I’ll send you confirmation of your appointment with an invoice for the package which you can pay in the Shop on line via credit card.
+If you reside in Canada, you also have the option of paying directly via e-transfer made out to BBDNutrition Ltd.

 Note: The cost of services includes the GST (5%).